mikelking/cheddar/README.md

 - Updated to installed the WordPress common config system.
 DONE

 - Assuming that you already have a DB setup and enter the appropriate details in the respective config file this should yield a working shell site.

+- Still need to hook all of this into a deployment solution like dpeloybot.

 - Need to add a Vagrant conf so that one can eventually run vagrant up to build a working local dev based upon the WordPress tree installed by composer.
 The Vagrant system would need to setup the db and conf files.